Do I Need a Realtor for New Construction?

 - Advising you on the importance of independent home inspections, connecting you with a proven inspector and helping you decide which inspections to consider.

 - Showing you benefits and drawbacks of working with the builder's preferred lender and title company.
+We can help you do the math.

 - Sharing the experience gained over 30 years and 100’s of previous buyers let’s us ask questions you may not have thought of allowing a smoother process and the best outcome.